top of page

 Think of attachment issues like the way you learned to trust and connect with people when you were younger.
 If that part of your life had some bumps, maybe you didn't always feel secure or your bonds were a bit shaky it can affect how you handle commitment.

-Because these experiences shape how we attach ourselves to our various partners, it's similar to having a set of blueprints that guide our approach to commitment.
+These experiences shape how we attach ourselves to our various partners.
+The way we connect with our partners is often shaped by our past experiences.
 If your early connections were stable, you will find committing to be straightforward.
 However, if those early connections are shaky, it can be difficult to commit to a relationship.

 Understanding these attachment styles helps explain why commitment might feel straightforward for some and challenging for others.